ravi9/openvino-wiki/CMakeOptionsForCustomCompilation.md

 > **Note:** TBBBind 2.5 is needed when OpenVINO **inference** targets CPUs with:
 > * NUMA support (Non-Unified Memory Architecture), e.g. to detect a number of NUMA nodes
-> * Hybrid architecture to separate Performance/Efficiency cores and schedule tasks in the optimal way.
+> * Hybrid architecture to separate Performance / Efficiency cores and schedule tasks in the optimal way.

 > **Note:** if you build OpenVINO runtime with [oneTBB] support where TBBBind 2.5 is automatically loaded by TBB in runtime, then set `ENABLE_TBBBIND_2_5` to `OFF`

 * `ENABLE_SSE42` enables SSE4.2 optimizations:
     * `ON` is default for x86 platforms; not available for other platforms.
-    * Affects only Inference Engine common part and preprocessing plugin, **does not affect the mkldnn library**
+    * Affects only OpenVINO Runtime common part and preprocessing plugin, **does not affect the oneDNN library**
 * `ENABLE_AVX2` enables AVX2 optimizations:
     * `ON` is default for x86 platforms, not available for other platforms.
-    * Affects only Inference Engine common part and preprocessing plugin, **does not affect the mkldnn library**
+    * Affects only OpenVINO Runtime common part and preprocessing plugin, **does not affect the oneDNN library**
 * `ENABLE_AVX512F` enables AVX512 optimizations:
     * `ON` is default for x86 platforms, not available for other platforms.
-    * Affects only Inference Engine common part and preprocessing plugin, **does not affect the mkldnn library**
+    * Affects only OpenVINO Runtime common part and preprocessing plugin, **does not affect the oneDNN library**
 * `ENABLE_PROFILING_ITT` enables profiling with [Intel ITT and VTune].
     * `OFF` is default, because it increases binary size.
 * `SELECTIVE_BUILD` enables [[Conditional compilation|ConditionalCompilation]] feature.